pillingworth/seatingplan/README.md

 ## Results

 So, with 4 courses, 5 tables and 23 people the random try and try again solution typically came up with solutions between 0.65 and 0.85 but often required 100000 runs to get the higher values.
-The tweak and repeat approach averaged 0.92 with far fewer iterations.
+The swap and repeat approach averaged 0.90+ with far fewer iterations.
 On my laptop both only take a few seconds.

 ## Running the app